alexander-gr/TON-proposal/README.md

 The TON blockchain ecosystem has recently undergone significant growth and evolution, with the community building hundreds of custom applications across various domains [[1]](https://ton.app/).
 In this proposal, we conducted a study of existing applications with a focus on on-chain analytics and identified the main drawbacks of these applications.

 After conducting thorough analysis, we propose a solution for **indexing and storing TON blockchain data with an open-source indexer application and ETL pipeline** built using the latest **industry best practices**.
 We strongly believe that **the combination of the optimal tech stack and open-source will result in an enhanced product that better meets the needs of the community** in terms of on-chain data analytics and applications utilizing transaction data.
-The proposed solution will rely on a dedicated TON node and enable external developers to utilize our API for their specific requirements.
+The proposed solution will rely on a dedicated TON node and enable external developers to utilize our API and monitoring/analytical dashboards for their specific requirements, for instance building custom explorers, analytical services, investigation tools, etc.

-Our goal is to enable faster and more efficient access to blockchain data, making it suitable for on-chain data analysts, TON developers, risk managers, etc. This will promote transparency and reliability, thereby driving innovation and growth within the TON community.
+The goal is to enable faster and more efficient access to blockchain data, making it suitable for on-chain data analysts, TON developers, risk managers, etc. This will promote transparency and reliability, thereby driving innovation and growth within the TON community.

 ## Background